-My friend L loves to travel; she has been to some amazing, incredible places around the world.
+My friend L from Franglais27Tales loves to travel; she has been to some amazing, incredible places around the world.
 L is one of those people you can really talk to about anything but when you get her on the subject of travel she really enthuses.
 L mentioned, prior to her recent trip to Florida, that she would love to do a blog post.
 I was delighted to offer L the chance to Guest Post for me & hopefully, you will hear a lot more from L on Happy Mummy in the coming months and years!

 Florida Trip Review: